michel-gi/dobbelen/README.md

 1. Jobs are initiated for Windows, macOS, and Linux environments.
 2. All Python dependencies from `requirements.txt` are installed.
-3. PyInstaller builds executables for all five scripts on each operating system.
+3. PyInstaller builds executables for all scripts on each operating system.
 4. The built executables are uploaded as artifacts.
 5. A new GitHub Release is automatically created and tagged with the current timestamp, attaching all the cross-platform executables as downloadable assets.